The following information is aimed at women with a kidney transplant who are considering a pregnancy, as well as their partners.

 Home births are not recommended as you are more likely to need specialist, hospital-based care.

 Your baby’s growth will be monitored using ultrasound scan throughout your pregnancy.
 If you are healthy and your baby is growing well, you can expect to deliver normally around your due date.
 If the baby stops growing as much as your doctor would like, they will talk to you about the next best steps.
 This may include delivering the baby early.

 Breastfeeding is usually safe, but it is important to check with your doctor as some medicines pass into breast milk and may harm your baby.

 Pregnancy and kidney transplant: download or order Kidney Care UK's information leaflet

-You can download our Pregnancy and kidney transplant leaflet for free.
+You can download our Pregnancy and chronic kidney disease leaflet for free.

-You can also order a printed copy of Kidney Care UK’s Pregnancy and kidney transplant leaflet to be sent to you in the post.
+You can also order a printed copy of Kidney Care UK’s Pregnancy and chronic kidney disease leaflet to be sent to you in the post.